NDRAEY/iso9660_simple/README.md

 # ISO9660 Simple

-It's a Rust crate that provides minimal ISO9660 images reading and parsing functionality.
+It's a Rust crate that provides minimal ISO9660 reading and parsing functionality.

+It's useful in bare-metal systems like operating system kernels or media player firmwares.

 # To Do